 - Administrative Decision No. 63/RT of 2019 Concerning Evaluation of In-Kind Shares of Investment Funds;

-- SCA Board of Directors' Decision No. 5/Chairman of 2020 Concerning Suitability and Appropriateness Standards.
+- Chairman of the SCA Board of Directors' Decision No. 23/RM of 2020 Concerning Crypto Assets Activities Regulation.

 In addition to regulations relating to investment funds, the SCA has been active on a number of other fronts.
 It issued a series of regulations governing market making, securities lending and borrowing, short selling and liquidity,4 as well as central clearing, cross-border securities trading, and efficiency and appropriateness controls for licensed companies and accredited persons in the securities industry.5

 Market making is defined in these regulations as the activity of providing continuous prices for the purchase and sale of certain securities to increase the liquidity of securities in accordance with market-maker regulations.

 The practice of market making requires a licence from the SCA.
 An applicant for a licence must be a corporate person with paid capital of at least 30 million dirhams (or the equivalent) meeting any of the following criteria:

 - a company established in UAE with at least 51 per cent UAE ownership or the nationality of one of the Gulf Cooperation Council (GCC) states.
 One of its purposes must be to practise market making;

 - a company established in the UAE and licensed by the SCA to operate in the field of securities, in which case the applicant shall be subject to the controls issued by the SCA concerning the prevention of conflicts between activities; or

 - a commercial bank or investment company licensed by the UAE Central Bank, or a branch of a foreign bank, provided that the parent bank is licensed to practise this activity, and subject to obtaining the approval of the UAE Central Bank in any of these cases.